ImgBotApp/InternetNL/detail/web/tls/cert-pubkey/verdict/bad_en.md

-Some certificates contain public keys of insufficient length.
+Your website certificate contains a public key with an *insecure* length.